davenquinn/savage-svg/README.md

 quick creation of print figures, and can be used in concert with such modules as CairoSVG to produce PDF figures.

+## Install

+Run `npm install savage-svg` and you're off to the races.

+If you're running a node version older than `4.0`, `jsdom > 7` won't work.
+The last tested version on these platforms is `jsdom@3`.
+So run `npm install jsdom@3` if you're on an older node version.

 ## API

 ```coffeescript